openshift/openshift-pep/openshift-pep-014-ssh-proxy.md

 f9bca1c2-7b15-11e4-a6c4-001c42c44ee1
 ```

 The SSH URL for a container in the first pod might be `somenamespace/f9bc6e3d-7b15-11e4-a6c4-001c42c44ee1/apache`, which will remain constant as long as that pod exists.
-We could try to simplify things and support `namespace/replicationController[index]/container`, which would make the above example `somenamespace/foo[0]/apache`, but even then, you can't be certain that you're consistently referring to the same exact pod, in the event that 1 of the members of the replica set is deleted and recreated, or if the order of the pods retrieved when matching the replication controller's label selector changes.
+We could try to simplify things and support `namespace/replicationController[index]/container`, which would make the above example `somenamespace/foo.0/apache`, but even then, you can't be certain that you're consistently referring to the same exact pod, in the event that 1 of the members of the replica set is deleted and recreated, or if the order of the pods retrieved when matching the replication controller's label selector changes.

-This type of simplification might be useful, but it is not a method that guarantees that a user always gets the same container everytime `namespace/replicationController[index]/container` is resolved.
+This type of simplification might be useful, but it is not a method that guarantees that a user always gets the same container everytime `namespace/replicationController.index/container` is resolved.

 ### To proxy or not?
 Using namespace/pod/container as the username tells us the container, but it doesn't give any information about the host where the container lives.
 We can have users SSH directly to the container's node to reach the container, or we could have all SSH connections go through a proxy instead.

-SSHing directly to the container's node works as long as the container isn't deleted and recreated at some point.
-But if it does move to a different node, the previous SSH URL (e.g. `namespace/pod/container@node1.openshift.com`) is no longer valid.
+Users that get an SSH URL referencing a specific node for the hostname will only be able to use it as long as the pod is on that node.
+At this time and for the near future, Kubernetes does not move containers across nodes.

 If we want to have a constant URL for a container regardless of the host where it's running, we need a proxy with a constant URL.
 To SSH to a container using a proxy, we'd have a URL such as `namespace/pod/container@ssh.openshift.com`.
 Even if the container moves to a different node, the SSH URL remains the same.
 The proxy would be responsible for inspecting the username, determining the container's node, and forwarding the request to that node.